react-tags/react-tags/README.md

 ### autocomplete
+This prop is deprecated and will be removed in 7.x.x to simplify the integration and make it more intutive.
+If you have any concerns regarding this, please share your thoughts in https://github.com/react-tags/react-tags/issues/949.

-Useful for enhancing data entry workflows for your users by ensuring the first matching suggestion is automatically converted to a tag when a [delimiter](#delimiters) key is pressed (such as the enter key).
+Useful for enhancing data entry workflows for your users by ensuring the first matching suggestion is automatically converted to a tag when a [separator](#separators) key is pressed (such as the enter key).
 This option has three possible values:

-- `true` - when delimiter key (such as enter) is pressed, first matching suggestion is used.
+- `true` - when separator key (such as enter) is pressed, first matching suggestion is used.
-- `1` - when delimiter key (such as enter) is pressed, matching suggestion is used only if there is a single matching suggestion
+- `1` - when separator key (such as enter) is pressed, matching suggestion is used only if there is a single matching suggestion
-- `false` (default) - tags are not autocompleted on enter/delimiter
+- `false` (default) - tags are not autocompleted on enter/separator key press.

 This option has no effect if there are no [`suggestions`](#suggestionsOption).